Jackson Township, New Jersey: Public transportation

-The Monmouth Ocean Middlesex Line a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network.
+The Monmouth Ocean Middlesex Line is a proposed NJ Transit project which would connect Monmouth, Ocean and Middlesex counties to the rest of the system's rail network.
 Jackson Township would be a potential stop for the "MOM" Line.

 As of 2021, NJ Transit provides Jackson bus service on the 317 line between Philadelphia and the Jersey Shore, and seasonal express service on the 308 line between Six Flags Great Adventure and Midtown Manhattan's Port Authority Bus Terminal.
 Nearby Howell Township connects to Port Authority with frequent service on the 139 line and its 130, 132, 136 variants, and connects to Newark Liberty International Airport on the 67 line.
 Nearby Lakewood Township also connects to Toms River and Atlantic City on the 559 line.

 Academy Bus offers service to the Port Authority Bus Terminal in Midtown Manhattan and to the Wall Street in Lower Manhattan, with multiple stops in Jackson Township and surrounding municipalities.

 Weekly trips to local shopping centers can be reserved on the "Jackson Flex Route" of the Ocean Ride Shoppers Loop.